arichtman/icalendar-leave-optimiser/README.md

 # icalendar-leave-optimiser

+**Moved to private repository**

 Optimising calendar leave so you can be where you wanna be.

-** WORK IN PROGRESS, DOES NOT REFLECT FINAL PRODUCT.
-NOT YET FIT FOR USE IN ANY WAY, SHAPE, OR FORM.
-ZERO WARRANTY IMPLIED, ZERO LIABILITY ASSUMED**

 ## Outline